-Report of Comparisons of Budgeted to Actual Costs for 2018 for NERC and the Regional Entities (RR19-6)

-On May 30, 2019, NERC filed comparisons of actual to budgeted costs for 2018 for NERC and the eight Regional Entities operating in 2018, including NPCC.
-The Report includes comparisons of actual funding received and costs incurred, with explanations of significant actual cost-to-budget variances, audited financial statements, and tables showing metrics concerning NERC and Regional Entity administrative costs in their 2018 budgets and actual results.
-Comments on this filing were due on or before June 20, 2019; none were filed.
-This matter is pending before the FERC.
+• Report of Comparisons of Budgeted to Actual Costs for 2018 for NERC and the Regional Entities (RR19-6) On August 22, the FERC accepted the comparisons filed by NERC of actual to budgeted costs for 2018 for NERC and the eight Regional Entities operating in 2018, including NPCC.
+The Report included comparisons of actual funding received and costs incurred, with explanations of significant actual cost-to-budget variances, audited financial statements, and tables showing metrics concerning NERC and Regional Entity administrative costs in their 2018 budgets and actual results.
+Unless the August 22 order is challenged, this proceeding will be